k4y3ff/simple-clojure-store/README.md

   - `POST "/"` with `{"key": num}` will
     - Create a new vector containing the given `num` and associate it with the given `key`, if `key` does not already exist in the store.
     - Append the given `num` to the vector associated with the given `key`, if `key`, already exists in the store.

+- To run the unit tests, use `lein test`.